Pregnant Hilaria Baldwin Rocks Fit Bikini Body In Yoga Workout Video

 Hilaria Baldwin, the pregnant wife of actor Alec Baldwin, spotlighted her incredible bikini body during a yoga workout posted to her Instagram account (see below).

-Hilaria, a yoga teacher, is expecting her fourth baby, but has the toned bikini body that any woman — pregnant or not — could envy.
+Hilaria, a yoga teacher, is expecting her fourth baby but has the toned bikini body that any woman — pregnant or not — could envy.
 Baldwin’s pregnancy weight gain appears concentrated entirely on her burgeoning baby bump.

 Hilaria, who has given birth to her three children in rapid succession, lost the baby weight in record time after each pregnancy.
 Her weight loss secrets were a mostly vegan diet and daily exercise that alternates between yoga, running, walking, and body-sculpting classes.